ilo-token/ilo-token.github.io/README.md

 deno task run
 ```

 This will run a REPL that you can use to test ilo Token.
-To stop this command, simply press Ctrl + C.
+To stop this command, simply press Escape or Ctrl + C.